History

 1863 Henry Turner and sons build flourmill on their farm, what would become town of Aumsville.
 Community was called “Hoggum” due to pig farms.
 Before the mill was completed Turner’s son-in-law died.
 Aumsville is named after him, Amos (Aumus) Davis.

-1864 Henry Turner and Henry Smith platted the town.
+1864 Henry Turner and Henry Smith platted the NW part of town.

 1866 First general store opened in Aumsville.